paypal/squbs/docs/zkcluster.md

+#Clustering squbs Services using ZooKeeper

 ##Overview

-zkcluster is an `akka` extension which leverages `zookeeper` to manage akka cluster & partitions. it's similar to `akka-cluster` module for the sake of leadership & membership management. it's richer as it provides partitioning support, and eliminates the need of `entry-nodes`
+squbs is achieving clustering of services through the zkcluster module. zkcluster is an `akka` extension which leverages `zookeeper` to manage akka cluster & partitions. it's similar to `akka-cluster` module for the sake of leadership & membership management. it's richer as it provides partitioning support, and eliminates the need of `entry-nodes`